colpal/actions-pr-comment/README.md

   - `<!-- conclusion: success -->` (for tracking status and visibility)

 ## Conclusion
 The `conclusion` input is a hidden identifier that tracks the status of the current run.
-It works with [`on-resolution-hide`](#on-resolution-hide) to control comment visibility.
+It works with [`sync-conclusion`](#Sync-Conclusion) to control comment visibility.
 Use `steps.<step_id>.outcome` for this value.
 Possible values and their effects:

 | Value      | Effect                                                                                   |
 |------------|-----------------------------------------------------------------------------------------|